roth-hex-lab/roth-hex-lab.github.io/content/authors/hannah/_index.md

 ---

-Hannah is a PhD student at the Department of Artificial Intelligence in Biomedical Engineering, Friedrich-Alexander University Erlangen-Nürnberg (FAU).
-There she currently researches the topic of smart remote extended reality teleconsultation and product guidance.
+Hannah is a PhD student at the Chair of Machine Intelligence in Orthopaedics / Human-Centered Computing and Extended Reality Lab at TU Munich.
+She is currently researching 3D representations for extended reality content generation and user experience.
-Moreover, she is an research assistant at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab of TU Munich.
-There she supports the KARVIMIO project.
-Prior that, she received her bachelor’s degree from HS Aalen, and her master’s degree from TH Ingolstadt, both in computer science.
-During her studies, she gained experience in the industry at MAPAL Dr. Kress KG, c-Com GmbH, Carl Zeiss AG and AUDI AG.
+She also supports KARVIMIO and SABERGUIDE.
+Previously, she completed her Bachelor's degree at the HS Aalen and her Master's degree at the TH Ingolstadt, both in Computer Science.
+During her studies, she gained industry experience at MAPAL Dr. Kress KG, c-Com GmbH, Carl Zeiss AG and AUDI AG.

-Hannahs research in Germany is supported by a scholarship from the Digital Health Innovation Platform (d.hip).
-Here current research in New Zealand is funded by a DAAD scholarship for Computer Science Researchs.
-Thank you!
+Hannah's research in Germany was funded for three years by a scholarship from the Digital Health Innovation Platform (d.hip).
+Her research stay in New Zealand was funded by a DAAD scholarship for computer scientists.
+Many thanks to you!

+Translated with DeepL.com (free version)

 {{< figure src="scholarship.png" >}}